-Nothing beats a thick slab of homemade jelly on a well-done peanut butter and jelly sandwich.
-But that’s all ruined if the jam isn’t set enough.
-Luckily, if you make a runny batch of jam or jelly, you can fix it.
+Nothing beats a thick slab of on a well made peanut butter and sandwich.
+But that’s all ruined if the isn’t set enough.
+Luckily, if you make a runny batch of jam or , you can fix it.
 Here are a few tips to help you reclaim your jam with these great tips on how to fix jelly that didn’t set.

 Please read: This information is provided for educational purposes only and is not intended to treat, diagnose or prevent any disease.
 We encourage you to make your own health care decisions in partnership with a qualified health care professional.